What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 Notes:

-*) If you can not buy oil solutions vitamins A, D, E separately, you can purchase the drug "Trivitamin" (containing a complex of vitamins A, D and E) in a veterinary store.
+*) If you can’t buy oil solutions vitamins A, D, E separately, then you can purchase the drug “Trivitamin” (containing a complex of vitamins A, D and E) at a veterinary store.

 Daily ration 1-2 month old puppy.

-1 Beef meat, minced best quality!!!)
-100-200 g Steam with boiling water 2 times (each time hold for about 3 minutes)
+1 Beef meat, finely chopped ( best quality!!!)
+100-200 g Steam with boiling water 2 times (hold for about 3 minutes each time)

-2 Curd calcined 50-100 g In 1 liter of boiling milk, add 2-3 tbsp. l. calcium chloride, stir, drain the serum, feed the remaining mass to the puppy
+2 Calcined cottage cheese 50-100 g Add 2-3 tbsp to 1 liter of boiling milk. l. calcium chloride, stir, drain the whey, feed the remaining mixture to the puppy

-3 Milk porridge with the addition of 10 g of butter, 1 tsp. fructose or honey and egg yolk 100 g Add the yolk every other day.
-Recommended cereals for porridge and soup: buckwheat, rice, oatmeal, millet
+3 Milk porridge with the addition of 10 g butter, 1 tsp. fructose or honey and chicken egg yolk 100 g Add yolk every other day.
+Recommended cereals for porridge and soup: buckwheat, rice, rolled oats, millet

 4 Kefir/ryazhenka with finely chopped green lettuce, parsley, nettle 60-100 g

-5 Porridge soup in meat broth with boiled meat, vegetables, cereals and herbs 50-100 g Recommended cereals for porridge and soup: buckwheat, rice, oatmeal, millet
+5 Porridge soup in meat broth with boiled meat, vegetables, cereals and herbs 50-100 g Recommended cereals for porridge and soup: buckwheat, rice, rolled oats, millet

-6 Vegetable salad with 1 tsp. vegetable oil 50 g Grated carrots, cabbage, pumpkin, apples, etc. (except potatoes)
+6 Vegetable salad with the addition of 1 tsp. vegetable oil 50 g Grated carrots, cabbage, pumpkin, apples, etc. (except potatoes)

 7 See above **)

-Daily ration for a 2-3 month old puppy.
+Daily diet for a 2-3 month old puppy.

-2 Curd calcined 100 g Another option for preparing cottage cheese: keep 1 liter of milk + 0.5 cups of kefir in a water bath for 3-4 minutes (until it curdles)
+2 Calcined cottage cheese 100 g Another option for preparing cottage cheese: keep 1 liter of milk + 0.5 cups of kefir in a water bath for 3-4 minutes (until it curdles)

 4 Kefir with herbs 100 g